cockroachdb/docs/v1.2/build-a-c++-app-with-cockroachdb.md

 twitter: true
 ---

 This tutorial shows you how build a simple C++ application with CockroachDB using a PostgreSQL-compatible driver.

-We've tested and can recommend the [C++ libpqxx driver](https://github.com/jtv/libpqxx), so that driver is featured here.
+We have tested the [C++ libpqxx driver](https://github.com/jtv/libpqxx) enough to claim **beta-level** support, so that driver is featured here.
+If you encounter problems, please [open an issue](https://github.com/cockroachdb/cockroach/issues/new) with details to help us make progress toward full support.

 <div id="toc"></div>